techiesushant/Advance-Regression/README.md

 # Advance-Regression
-This repository contains case studies solved using advance regression techniques
+This branches in this repository contains case studies solved using advance regression techniques.